Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The length for motif detection.
 For detecting a range of length, please insert "-" between two values.
-                            Moreover, if multiple motif length need to be assigned, please use space to separate them. for example, 50 2-10.
+                            Moreover, if multiple motif length need to be assigned, please use space to separate them.
+For example, 50 2-10.
 It means that the length of motif for detection is 50 and within 2 to 10.
 The number should be less or equal than --nt_before_TSS.
 Default